Oscar Wilde: Wilde v Queensberry

-Wilde's preliminary hearing took place at Bow Street Magistrates' Court, before the trial, which captivated Victorian society, opened at the Old Bailey in central London on 3 April 1895 before Mr. Justice Richard Henn Collins, a fellow Dubliner, amid scenes of near hysteria both in the press and the public galleries.
+Wilde's preliminary hearing took place at Bow Street Magistrates' Court.
+The trial, which captivated Victorian society, opened at the Old Bailey in central London on 3 April 1895 before Mr. Justice Richard Henn Collins, a fellow Dubliner, amid scenes of near hysteria both in the press and the public galleries.
 The extent of the evidence massed against Wilde forced him to declare meekly, "I am the prosecutor in this case".
 Wilde's barrister, Sir Edward Clarke, opened the case by pre-emptively asking Wilde about two suggestive letters Wilde had written to Douglas, which the defence had in its possession.
 He characterised the first as a "prose sonnet" and admitted that the "poetical language" might seem strange to the court but claimed its intent was innocent.
 Wilde stated that the letters had been obtained by blackmailers who had attempted to extort money from him, but he had refused, suggesting they should take the £60 offered, "unusual for a prose piece of that length".
 He claimed to regard the letters as works of art rather than something of which to be ashamed.

 Carson, who was also a Dubliner who had attended Trinity College Dublin, at the same time as Wilde, cross-examined Wilde on how he perceived the moral content of his works.
 Wilde replied with characteristic wit and flippancy, claiming that works of art are not capable of being moral or immoral but only well or poorly made, and that only "brutes and illiterates", whose views on art "are incalculably stupid", would make such judgements about art.
 Carson, a leading barrister, diverged from the normal practice of asking closed questions.
 Carson pressed Wilde on each topic from every angle, squeezing out nuances of meaning from Wilde's answers, removing them from their aesthetic context and portraying Wilde as evasive and decadent.
 While Wilde won the most laughs, Carson scored the most legal points.
 To undermine Wilde's credibility, and to justify Queensberry's description of Wilde as a "posing somdomite", Carson drew from the witness an admission of his capacity for "posing", by demonstrating that he had lied about his age under oath.
 (Note: Wilde, age forty, had earlier stated he was thirty-nine years old at the beginning of his direct examination by Clarke.
 When pressed about the lie by Carson, Wilde flippantly replied: "I have no wish to pose as being young.
 I am thirty-nine or forty.
 You have my certificate and that settles the matter.")
 Playing on this, he returned to the topic throughout his cross-examination.
 Carson also tried to justify Queensberry's characterisation by quoting from Wilde's novel, The Picture of Dorian Gray, referring in particular to a scene in the second chapter, in which Lord Henry Wotton explains his decadent philosophy to Dorian, an "innocent young man", in Carson's words.